 The Science of Reading (SoR) is the body of evidence of approaches to reading instruction.
 An abundance of that research suggests that a structured literacy approach is the most effective way to teach reading.

-Phonics: The ability to match the individual sounds of language (phonemes) with the letter or letter that represents the sounds (graphemes).
+Phonics: The ability to match the sounds of words (phonemes) with the letter or letters they represent (graphemes).
+For example, knowing that the sound for /k/ can be represented as c (cat), k (kite), ck (duck), or ch (school).

 Fluency: The ability to read smoothly, without interruption or pausing, results from students reading and rereading texts early in the developmental process.
 Fluency is an explicit goal achieved by persistent, repeated, engagement with text.